muritane/coordination-architecture/money.md

 Money coordinates poorly in domains requiring:

-* long time horizons,
+- long horizons,
-* asymmetric commitment,
+- asymmetric commitment,
-* tolerance for inefficiency,
+- tolerance for inefficiency,
-* forgiveness under failure,
+- forgiveness under failure,
-* non-priced obligation,
+- non-priced obligation,
-* identity formation.
+- identity formation.

 Such domains persist only when **partially insulated from monetization**.

 ---

-## Money Is a Fallback, Not a Foundation
+## Money as Fallback, Not Foundation

 Money is most effective when it is:

-* scoped narrowly,
+- narrowly scoped,
-* used selectively,
+- selectively applied,
-* reversible after use,
+- reversible after use,
-* paired with other coordination media.
+- paired with other coordination media.

 Systems fail when money is treated as a universal solvent.